yannh/homepage/content/posts/cache-hiss.md

 And I soon realised, who would have guessed - things are never that simple.
 Cache-HITs?
 Cache-MISSes?
 Cache-HIT ratios?
 Things have gotten complicated, and those terms don't make all that much sense anymore..

-Let me introduce you: the cache HISS.
-It's the request that is a little bit of a cache-HIT, a little bit of a cache-MISS... and it comes in different flavours!
+Let me introduce you: the cache HISS: a little bit cache-HIT, a little bit cache-MISS... and it comes in different flavours!

 # Definitions